Developmental Progression in DIR Floortime

 Parental involvement is crucial in the DIR/Floortime method, as it significantly impacts a child’s development and functioning.
 When parents actively participate, children experience notable improvements in various areas, including emotional functioning, communication, and daily living abilities.
 Factors such as marital status, earnings, and familiarity with DIR principles can influence these outcomes [3].
 Engaging parents can lead to more effective applications of the DIR model as they learn to implement techniques at home.

 Parents are encouraged to be proactive by seeking resources that cater to their needs and their child's learning style.
-Understanding the individualized approach in dir floortime can provide more targeted strategies for children on the autism spectrum.
+Understanding the individualized approach in DIR floortime can provide more targeted strategies for children on the autism spectrum.

 Through the practical application of DIR/Floortime strategies, along with active involvement from parents and caregivers, children can achieve deeper emotional connections and development in their daily lives, marking a significant progression in their overall therapeutic journey.